AstarNetwork/astar-docs/docs/learn/smart-contracts.md

 ## Overview

-Astar Network supports smart contract deployment.
-Developers can create and deploy smart contracts on Astar Network using a variety of programming languages, including Solidity, which is compatible with Ethereum smart contracts or ink!, a Rust-based smart contract language for Polkadot ecosystem.
-This compatibility ensures a seamless transition for developers from other blockchain ecosystems, fostering interoperability and encouraging the adoption of Astar Network.
+Astar Network supports smart contract deployment in two environments: Solidity contracts running on the EVM, and ink! contracts (Rust-based) running on `pallet-contracts`.

 Astar Network is a Polkadot parachain.
 Block production is handled by collators; finality is inherited from the Polkadot Relay Chain's nominated proof-of-stake validators.